-The deterministic sfs were chosen to reflect our belief that those children who are raised at home (ie the unexposed) would be more likely to participate in the study than those who regularly attend daycare.
-We also posit that the cases will have a higher participation level than the controls.
-While the observed OR was 2.33, the 'adjusted' OR (after accounting for the sfs) was 1.40; the strength of association would be considerably (67%) reduced if these assumed sampling fractions existed.
+The deterministic sfs were chosen to reflect our belief that those who prepare home-cooked food (ie the unexposed) would be more likely to participate in the study than those who do not.
+The cases have a higher participation level than the controls.
+While the observed OR was 2.33, the 'adjusted' OR (after accounting for the sfs) was 1.40 (95% CI of 1.04, 5.19); the strength of association is now considerably (67%) reduced.

 To demonstrate stochastic sensitivity analysis, suppose we know the likely direction of selection bias but we don't have a precise idea of the actual sfs.
-We specified a triangular distribution for the sfs as shown above (eg the sf for E+|D+ was assumed to have a minimum value of 0.4, a maximum of 0.6 and a most likely value of 0.5).
-This keeps the same direction of bias as before, but now we are uncertain about the actual sampling probabilities.
-The impact of considering the sfs was to reduce the OR to approximately 1.29 with 95% of the estimates falling between 0.45 and 3.13.
-(Note This is a stochastic process so slightly different results will be obtained with each analysis unless a random number seed is specified prior to the analysis).
-Once again, note the downward direction of the OR from what we would have expected to see in the absence of selection bias.
-Clearly, if selection bias was present, at about the same magnitude as we specified here, then the true association was considerably weaker than what was observed in the initial study.
+We specified a triangular distribution for the sfs as shown above (eg the sf for E+ D+ was assumed to have a minimum value of 0.4, a maximum of 0.6 and a most likely value of 0.5).
+This keeps the same direction of bias as before but now we are uncertain about the actual sampling probabilities.
+The impact of considering the sfs was to reduce the OR to approximately 1.28 with 95% of the estimates falling between 0.43 and 3.13.
+Once again note the downward direction of the OR from what we would have expected to see in the absence of selection bias.
+Clearly, if selection bias was present, at about the same magnitude as we specified here, then the true association was considerably weaker than what was observed.